Updated June 14, 2023

 Industry Analysis In A Business Plan –

-There are some decisions which require a lot of thinking.
-You cannot just adopt “Rocks, scissors and Paper” to come to a decision in such cases.
-Lot of thinking, analysis, debates are behind such important decisions.
-Same has been the situation of Luke and his wife Daisy.
-They have made this big decision of buying a new home.
-They have analyzed various areas and bungalows and buildings and flats.
-Finally, they have shortlisted a small home and are about to do the paperwork.
-Luke has analyzed all the positives of that area and the amenities that are nearby.
+Some decisions require a lot of thinking.
+You cannot just adopt “Rocks, Scissors, and Paper” to decide in such cases.
+Many reviews, analyses, and debates are behind such vital decisions.
+The same is the situation of Luke and his wife, Daisy.
+They have made this big decision to buy a new home.
+They have analyzed various areas and bungalows and buildings, and flats.
+Finally, they have shortlisted a small house and are about to do the paperwork.
+Luke has analyzed all the positives of that area and nearby amenities.
 Daisy, on the other hand, is having a hard time.
-Since it is the biggest decision for her after her marriage, she has been going nuts.
+Since it is the most significant decision for her after her marriage, she has been going nuts.
 She is having nightmares of all the possible things that can go wrong with the house and the new place.

-But nothing went wrong in their case and they are living happily in the new home.
-Luke, being an intelligent person had done some proper analysis and predictions.
-He made calculations of the possibilities and future prospects of that area and came with a positive outlook.
+But nothing went wrong in their case, and they lived happily in the new home.
+As an intelligent person, Luke had done some proper analysis and predictions.
+He made calculations of the possibilities and prospects of that area and came up with a positive outlook.
 Impressive right?
 But do you want to know a little secret?

-Luke has some amazing analytical skills.
-So the question is that from where did he get such skills?
+Luke has some fantastic analytical skills.
+So the question is, from where did he get such skills?
 Is it hereditary?
 Or has he developed it over time?

+How do you think Luke was able to buy such a magnificent new home?
 The answer is that Luke is a big fan of Warren Buffet.
-He has been investing in the stock market for a long time and has been doing pretty good as well.
-How do you think was he able to buy such a magnificent new home?
-Before investing in any company, he has done some good analysis of that sector and industry.
-He came up with his own industry analysis report and then decided on whether to invest in that sector or the company.
-So let’s make use of Luke’s analytical skills and get insights into what is industry analysis in a business plan and how to perform the same.
+He has been investing in the stock market for a long time and doing well.
+Before investing in any company, Luke analyzed that sector and industry well.
+He came up with his industry analysis report and decided whether to invest in that sector or the company.
+So let’s use Luke’s analytical skills and get insights into what industry analysis is in a business plan and how to perform the same.
 So let’s learn the basics of Industry analysis.

 What is Industry Analysis In A Business Plan?